aquarhead/blog/_posts/2017-10-08-autonomous_statem.md

 `def callback_mode, do: [:state_functions, :state_enter]`

-Note: by using enabling it you need to handle the `:enter` message for all states.
+Note: by enabling it you need to handle the `:enter` message for all states.

 ## Example